Stakeholders ask Senate to jettison proposed amendment of NBMA Act

 The Director-General of the National Biotechnology Development Agency (NABDA), Professor Abdulahi Mustapha in his submission at a public hearing organised by the Senate Committee on Environment in Abuja, said the amendment is not necessary as it will limit the practice of science in Nigeria.

-In his remarks, the Project Manager of African Agricultural Technology Foundation (AATF) and Open Forum on Agricultural Biotechnology (OFAB), Mr Vitumbiko Chinoko, said Nigeria which has already established herself as the leading biosafety driver in Africa would lose her position if the NBMA Act is amended to limit the scope of researchers in the country.
+In his remarks, the Project Manager of African Agricultural Technology Foundation (AATF) and Open Forum on Agricultural Biotechnology (OFAB), Mr Vitumbiko Chinoko, said Nigeria who has already established herself as the leading biosafety drivers in Africa would lose her position if the NBMA Act is amended to limit the scope of researchers in the country.

 Also, the Executive Director, Institute for Agricultural Research (IAR), Ahmadu Bello University, Zaria, Professor Mohammad Ishyaku, said that the NBMA act 2015 remained the best protection for the proactive modern biotechnology in Nigeria.